TamsinHuggins/exercises-git/README.md

 git merge colors
 ```

-You should now see the somecolors.txt appear in the contents of git_practice when you are in the main branch
+You should now see the somecolors.txt appear in the contents of git_practice when you are in the master branch

 ```
 ls